NashatAlli/stroke_prediction/README.md

 add screen shots for the results of each model just like the  "A Guide to any Classification Problem" kaggle notebook and at the end say what model is chosen and why

+## Model deployment

+- The model is deployed with flask.
+- The ML service returns a response that include the prediciton_probaility and the risk_liklihood based on that prediction.